(NLT) “His preaching (the Elijah who is to come) will turn the hearts of the fathers to their children, and the hearts of children to their fathers.”

 I think pretty much everyone knows I’m adopted.
 And, I recently sought out my birth family by doing an Ancestry DNA test.
-A first cousin on Ancestry put me in touch with a sister, who put me in touch with two aunts, and another cousin or two.
+A first cousin on Ancestry put me in touch with a sister, who put me in touch with two aunts, an uncle, another sister and brother, and other cousins.

 My in-laws, while they were alive, always exhorted me to find my birth mother.
 They would watch Oprah, who would occasionally have stories on her program of tearful reunions and first meetings.
 They always went well.
 I wouldn’t do it, because I wasn’t at all sure that would be the case with me.
 Already a person with severe rejection issues, I didn’t want to take that chance.